stefanofa/awesome/TOPICS.md

 *   [chakra-ui/zag](https://github.com/chakra-ui/zag) - Finite state machines for building accessible design systems and UI components.
 Works with modern frameworks, and even just Vanilla JS

-*   [chakra-ui/ark](https://github.com/chakra-ui/ark) - A headless library for building reusable, scalable design systems that works for a wide range of JS frameworks.
+*   [chakra-ui/ark](https://github.com/chakra-ui/ark) - Ark UI is a headless UI library with over 45+ components designed to build scalable Design Systems that works for a wide range of JS frameworks.

 *   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
 Get a full TypeScript backend and admin panel instantly.
 Use Payload as a headless CMS or for building powerful applications.